confluentinc/ksql/docs/installation/server-config/security.rst

 the principal is the user the KSQL server has authenticated as, with the Apache Kafka cluster, or an appropriate group that includes the authenticated KSQL user.

-.. tip:: For more information about ACLs see :ref:`kafka_authorization` and for more information about interactive and non-interactive queries, see :ref:`restrict-ksql-interactive`.
+.. tip:: For more information about ACLs see :ref:`kafka_authorization`.

 .. _config-security-ksql-acl-interactive_pre_ak_2_0: